The Future of ISBD

 30 June 2023, https://doi.org/10.1111/bdi.13365

 Another anticipated deliverable from the needs survey, and the impetus to conduct the survey, is the identification of initiatives that the ISBD EMCC would like to pursue in order to support those junior colleagues looking to establish a career in the field of bipolar disorders.
-These initiatives are described in an official manifesto paper and several accompanying commentaries that have been submitted to Bipolar Disorders.
+These initiatives are described in an official manifesto paper and several accompanying commentaries that have been published in Bipolar Disorders.

 ISBD EMCC MANIFESTO PAPER